Updated July 10, 2023

 - When filing for bankruptcy, the court looks at the finances to decide eligibility.
 Therefore, companies should get help from a lawyer or accountant to comply with the law.

-- A solid understanding of the company’s finances is also essential to meet regulatory requirements like an SEC filing or 10-K report.
+- Moreover, a solid understanding of the company’s finances is essential to meet regulatory requirements like an SEC filing or 10-K report.

-- Financial forecasting software makes it easy to take care of all these tasks quickly and efficiently.
+- Financial forecasting software also makes it easy to handle all these tasks quickly and efficiently.
 Netsuite, Sage Intacct, and Workday are some software other than Excel.

 4. Develop Proactive Business Strategies